This Wireless Atmospheric Pressure Sensor is designed to report atmospheric pressure.

 3. Select the measurement types that you need and close the Devices panel.

 4. Select, from Setup, either Continuous or Snapshot mode - depending on the type of experiment to be conducted.
-Time-based measurements utilise the Continuous mode, while singular evaluation makes use of the Snapshot mode.
+Time-based measurements use the Continuous mode, while singular evaluation makes use of the Snapshot mode.

-5. Use the "Set Tare" facility, available from the "Live Data" panel, if relative altitude reporting is required.
+5. Use the "Set Tare" facility, available from the "Live Data" panel if relative altitude reporting is required.

 6. Data may be exported to other packages for further analysis as required.